knative/docs/CONTRIBUTING.md

 channel](https://knative.slack.com/) to get input on your ideas or find areas to contribute before creating a PR.

+## Common Troubleshooting issues

+1. CLA fails even though you have signed a CLA.
+This can happen if someone accepts and commits suggestions due to the email address not matching the address on record for the CLA.

+1. Test Fails.
+If you do not see a specific error related to a change you made, and instead the errors are related to timeouts then you may want to rerun the test at a later time.
+There are running tasks that could result in timeouts or rate limiting if your test runs at the same time as the tasks.

+1. Previews are not working - WIP (not sure what's causing this)

+1. Cherrypicking - WIP (not an expert on this)

 ### Putting your docs in the right place

 There are currently two general types of Knative docs, either contributor